exyte/MediaPicker/README.md

 `leadingNavigation` and `trailingNavigation` - ViewBuilder for leading and trailing navigation items respectively

 ### Available customizations - modifiers
-`selectionStyle` - a way to display selected/unselected media state: either a counter or just a checkmark
+`selectionStyle` - a way to display selected/unselected media state: either a counter or just a checkmark `theme` - Color setting.
+See `MediaPickerTheme` for details.

 ## Examples